kluster-ai/klusterai-cookbook/github-issue-summarizer-bot/README.md

 ## How It Works
-This app processes GitHub issues in a few key steps:
+This app summarises GitHub issues and pull requests in a few key steps:

-### 1. Fetch Issues
+### 1. Fetch Issues & Pull Requests
 The script checks for new or updated GitHub issues since the last run.
 It can either monitor a single repository or all repositories in an organization.

 ```python